susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 ---
 layout: post
 title: "How to choose a data science project - and maximize your motivation to complete it"
-description: "This article outlines steps to choose a data science side project, so you leave with a detailed action plan on just how to start it, and how to carry it to completion."
+description: "This beginner-friendly guide outlines steps to choose a data science side project, so you leave with a detailed action plan on just how to start it, and how to carry it to completion."
 categories: tech
 ---

 ## Overview

 I've often been asked the question: *How do I pick a good data science side project*?
 Here is my approach to come up with an idea shortlist, plan out concrete steps, and most importantly, **execute** on the project to completion.
+This is a beginner-friendly guide.

 * TOC
 {:toc}